 Even though investing $1000 is not going to make or break your retirement, building that habit of saving and investing early is a big part of how most millionaires build their nest egg, as Thomas J. Stanley and William D. Danko showed in their classic personal finance book, The Millionaire Next Door.

-So if you don’t have that safety buffer built up yet, before you think about investing (even in safe investments with high returns), we recommend opening a high interest savings account at an online-only bank and setting up recurring transfers from your checking account into the high yield savings account.
+So if you don’t have that safety buffer built up yet, before you think about investing (even in safe investments with high returns), we recommend opening a high interest savings account at an online-only bank and setting up recurring transfers from your checking account into your high yield savings account.
 But of course, you’d have to make sure everything is digitally secured, after all, digital security is a priority now, especially since we are now in the information-technology era.

 How To Invest 1000 Dollars